Wienermobile

-A fleet of brandmobiles shaped like a hot dog on a bun, called "Wienermobiles", are used to promote and advertise Oscar Mayer products in the United States.
+A fleet of brandmobiles that resemble a hot dog on a bun, called "Wienermobiles", are used to promote and advertise Oscar Mayer products in the United States.
 The first Wienermobile was created by Oscar Mayer's nephew, Carl G. Mayer, in 1936.
 For a brief period in 2023, it was renamed the "Frankmobile", but following popular demand, the name was changed back to "Wienermobile."

 First version and debut

 The initial 1936 vehicle—not yet termed a "Wienermobile" in publicity—weighed 2000 pounds and cost $5000 to fabricate.
-Its first public appearance was in Janesville, Wisconsin on 16-17 October 1936, having been completed in Chicago the day preceding (15 October).
-Appearing with the new vehicle was Oscar Mayer’s “World’s Smallest Chef”— “19 years old, 42 inches tall, and weighs 45 pounds.”
-The identify of this first “Little Oscar” making promotional appearances is not known.
-Meinhardt Raabe took the position only sometime after his mid-1937 hiring by Oscar Mayer, and held it until at least 1941.
+Its first public appearance was in Janesville, Wisconsin on October 16–17, 1936, having been completed in Chicago the previous day.
+Appearing with the new vehicle was Oscar Mayer's "World’s Smallest Chef"— "19 years old, 42 inches tall, and weighs 45 pounds".
+The identity of this first "Little Oscar" making promotional appearances is not known.
+Meinhardt Raabe took the position sometime after his mid-1937 hiring by Oscar Mayer, and held it until at least 1941.